mendix/docker-mendix-buildpack/README.md

 ![Test status](https://github.com/mendix/docker-mendix-buildpack/workflows/Test/badge.svg)

-The Mendix Buildpack for Docker (aka docker-mendix-buildpack) provides a standard way to build and run your Mendix Application in a [Docker](https://www.docker.com/) container.
+The Mendix Buildpack for Docker (aka docker-mendix-buildpack) is an example project you can use to build and run your Mendix Application in a [Docker](https://www.docker.com/) container.

 ## Try a sample mendix application